Predatory Journal

 • Is the journal indexed in databases that you use, such as MEDLINE for biomedical journals?

 • Note: not all journals with articles in PubMed are indexed for MEDLINE.
-To check if a journal is indexed for MEDLINE, check the journal’s page in the NLM Catalog—you can do this by following the link for journal in the article’s record in PubMed.
+To check if a journal is indexed for MEDLINE, check the journal’s page in the NLM Catalog—you can do this by following the link for the journal in the article’s record in PubMed.
 If the NLM Catalog listing says the journal is “Currently indexed for MEDLINE,” this means that all articles published in this journal will appear in PubMed.

 • Can you easily contact the publisher?

-• Are the time-stamps of incoming emails consistent with the working hours of the reported country of origin?
+• Are the time stamps of incoming emails consistent with the working hours of the reported country of origin?

 • Does the phone number have the correct country code?